storj/docs/app/(docs)/dcs/pricing/page.md

 - Any monthly usage that results in an invoice less than $5 will result in the minimum usage fee.
 - If your usage exceeds $5 per month, you will not be charged a minimum usage fee.
+- If you prepay via a partner before August 1, 2025, you will not be charged a minimum usage fee while your account has funds.
-- If you prepay via a partner or pay with STORJ token, you will not be charged a minimum usage fee.
+- If you pay with STORJ token, you will not be charged a minimum usage fee.

 ## Project limits